 Reduced energy waste

-- Captured engine or turbine (exhaust) heat is used for other processes, lowering energy and operating costs, and reducing carbon emissions.
+- Captured turbine (exhaust) heat is used for other processes, lowering energy and operating costs, and reducing carbon emissions.

 - GE offers technology options to meet most local air quality mandates.

-- Gas engines can reduce operating costs significantly compared to electric motor-driven compressors by reducing peak demand charges.
+- Gas turbines can reduce operating costs significantly compared to electric motor-driven compressors by reducing peak demand charges.

 Variable speed capability

-- An engine’s wide turndown range handles partial-load compressor operation more efficiently than an electric motor.
+- An gas turbine's wide turndown range handles partial-load compressor operation more efficiently than an electric motor.

 Lower emissions per horsepower